Fontaines de la Concorde, Paris

 Place de la Concorde was the site of many public executions of royalty during the French Revolution.
 King Louis-Philippe renamed the Place de Revolution to Place de la Concorde after the 1830 July Revolution.
 This is a reference to peace and harmony.

 The Maritime Fountain, which is shown here, is closer to the Seine River, and represents the maritime spirit of France.
 The Fountain of the Rivers represents the Rhône River and the Rhine River.

 I visited Paris for only 2 days and know that there are so many scenes I need to photograph.
 If I'm ever queen for the day, I'd have each location to myself for a couple of hours.
 LOL

 1. Fountains of the World In Color, 9/17

 Copyright Notice: All images on this web site are protected by the U.S. and international copyright laws, all rights reserved.
 The images may not be copied, reproduced, manipulated or used in any way, without written permission of Kay Brewer, Artist, and Kay Brewer Photographs, a licensed business.
 Any unauthorized usage will be prosecuted to the full extent of U.S. Copyright Law.

-fontaines de la concorde, fountains, paris, france, europe, place de la concorde, maritime fountain, kay brewer, city, scenic, tourism, brewer, photograph, photography, art for sale
+fontaines de la concorde, fountains, paris, france, europe, place de la concorde, architecture, maritime fountain, kay brewer, city, scenic, tourism, brewer, photograph, photography, art for sale

 From All Photos In Photography By Kay